ericfue/odin-landing-page/README.md

 # odin-landing-page
-The Landing Page project from The Odin Project.
+This is my submission for the Landing Page project for The Odin Project.
-This project will be styled to resemble a potential real-world hobbyist website, giving me experience with designing actual products that customers may request.
+I wanted to make a mockup of a potential website for one of my friend's hobbies.
+The layout and stylization of the website is in accordance with my friend's branding guidelines.
+The website features links to my friend's associated hobbyist social media accounts.
+I may use this website to eventually create a fully fleshed out website for my friend in the future, perhaps as a template or for copy.
+I also want to use the experience I've gained by completing this project to show my skills in creating web products for actual potential customers.